mozilla/receiptverifier/README.md

 **OK**: everything went okay!

 **NoValidReceipts**: the application is installed, and has receipts, but none of the receipts are valid.
-The receipts may be syntactically invalid, may be part of a store that's not expected, may be rejected by the store as invalid, or may be refunded.
+The receipts may be syntactically invalid, may be from a store that is not allowed, may be rejected by the store as invalid, or may be refunded.
 Look to `verifier.receiptErrors` for details.

 **NetworkError**: some network error occurred that kept validation from completing.
 That is, a receipt seemed okay but we weren't able to contact the server to verify if.
 This will happen when the user agent is offline.